 There is a difference between tiles and planks.
 While we focus primarily on luxury planks, we will also cover the structure of luxury tiles, just so we can avoid confusion.
 Traditional and luxury vinyl tiles share the same structure with the only real difference being the thickness.
 The layers themselves are four:

 - The top is made from Aluminium oxide, an extremely durable coating that can only be found on prefinished floors.
 Protects from scratching.

 - The second is the Film.
 It can protect from ripping and tearing.

 - The third is the design layer.
 This is where the image of stone is printed.

 - Fourth is the backing or base layer which makes the majority of the surface.

 Luxury Vinyl Flooring, Laminate or Linoleum Compared

 Despite all the advantages of luxury vinyl flooring offers, it is still meant to be a cheaper alternative to real, natural material.
 LVF is a synthetic creation that resembles arguably better but more expensive products.
 Naturally, if you seek a replacement for the “real thing” you’d like to consider all available options.
 Just how does luxury vinyl compare to linoleum and laminate in terms of quality and price?

-Resistance and durability - Modern luxury vinyl is considered more durable than both laminate, linoleum and hardwood.
+Resistance and durability - Modern luxury vinyl is considered more durable than laminate, linoleum and hardwood.
 It will also provide better dent and scratch resistance and easier maintenance than any of the above-mentioned alternatives.
 However, the biggest asset vinyl has over pretty much any other flooring type is the fact it is waterproof which makes it suitable for pretty much any area of the house.
 Linoleum is also showing high water resistance but excessive moisture can still lead to decay and ruin the floor if certain conditions are not met.
 Laminate is rarely used in bathrooms or kitchens but companies like Quick-Step offer products that are said to work well there.